- Markus Pauly

 - Biofuels, Carbon Sequestration

-- Associate Professor, Fred Dickinson Chair of Wood Science and Technology
+- Professor, Fred Dickinson Chair of Wood Science and Technology

 - Energy Biosciences Building 212C